Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 How to be a successful photographer without Instagram

-Go back to what I initially said was the main problem with Instagram: that you’re not in control.
+Go back to what I initially said was the main problem with Instagram: you’re not in control.
 You need to be in control.

 Every stock photo sale, commissioned work, international assignment, and photography lesson/workshop I’ve done have been from sources other than Instagram.
 This blog.
 Newsletters.
 Postcards to publishers.
 Search optimization.
 Things I have control over.